PFF Insights

 wild-to-mild

 The circulating seasonal influenza viruses change every year, which is why it’s important to get a seasonal flu vaccine every fall.
 You wouldn’t want to rely on last year’s flu shot to protect you from this year’s flu!
-Protection from the vaccine can fade over time, so I recommend getting one in September or October so that it lasts through the expected peak of flu season.
+Protection from the vaccine can fade over time, so I recommend getting one now so that it lasts through the expected peak of flu season.
+If you haven’t gotten your flu shot yet, be sure to get it before the holidays!

 Each year, scientists make an educated guess on which influenza variants will be circulating in the fall and winter, and the better their guess turns out to be, the more effective the flu shot is.
 Getting a seasonal flu shot decreases the likelihood of getting the flu and the severity of your symptoms if you do end up catching it.
 Flu vaccines are recommended for everyone age 6 months and older, with high-dose flu vaccines recommended for those over age 65.